Avoiding Disparity Amplification under Different Worldviews: A More General Notion of Disparity Amplification

 Second, we show that Theorems~\ref{thm:dispampwae} and \ref{thm:dispampwysiwyg} still hold under the refined definition of disparity amplification.
-Since the definitions of optimality and the empirical tests have not changed, we focus strictly on the nondiscrimination portions of the theorems. \begin{theorem} A model that passes the demographic parity test does not have disparity amplification under Definition~\ref{def:dispampcont}. \end{theorem} The proof of Theorem~\ref{thm:dispampcontwae} is very similar to that of Theorem~\ref{thm:dispampwae} and will thus be omitted. \begin{theorem} If the WYSIWYG worldview holds, then a model that passes the equalized odds test does not have disparity amplification under Definition~\ref{def:dispampcont}. \end{theorem} \begin{proof} We present the proof for the case where $\Ycs$ is continuous, but the proof for the discrete case is very similar.
+Since the definitions of optimality and the empirical tests have not changed, we focus strictly on the nondiscrimination portions of the theorems. \begin{theorem} A model that passes the demographic parity test does not have disparity amplification under Definition~\ref{def:dispampcont}. \end{theorem} \ifunabridged The proof of Theorem~\ref{thm:dispampcontwae} is very similar to that of Theorem~\ref{thm:dispampwae} and will thus be omitted. \else The proof of Theorem~\ref{thm:dispampcontwae} is very similar to that of Theorem~\ref{thm:dispampwae}. \fi \begin{theorem} If the WYSIWYG worldview holds, then a model that passes the equalized odds test does not have disparity amplification under Definition~\ref{def:dispampcont}. \end{theorem} \ifunabridged \begin{proof} We present the proof for the case where $\Ycs$ is continuous, but the proof for the discrete case is very similar.
 Let $p_0$ and $p_1$ be the probability density functions of $\Ycs|Z{=}0$ and $\Ycs|Z{=}1$, respectively.
 By Kantorovich duality~\citep[Equation 5.4]{villani2008optimal}, we have